Spending Christmas Alone? 5 Ways to Celebrate

 Spending Christmas alone

-Use this alone Christmas Day as an opportunity to reconnect.
+Use this alone Christmas Day as an opportunity to reconnect in a different way.
 Set up a virtual gathering or participate in a holiday game night online.

 1. Volunteer or Help Someone in Need